PhreeMason/saf-challenge/README.md

 This is a program that reads inputted text files and prints a formatted summary to the console.

-When given a file with the correct formatting the ReturnsAnalyzer class will output a summary of the data within the file.
+When given a file with valid formatting the ReturnsAnalyzer class will output a summary of the data within the inputed file.

 ## Improvements